 Hospitals are open 24/7/365 because duty is to serve.
 To succeed in their endeavors, hospitals must form a healthy relationship with their patients and the community.
 Yes, a hospital still needs financing to facilitate its daily operations and buy equipment.
 But, it should offer emergency health care services irrespective of one’s ability to pay.
 It should also not send away patients who can’t pay for the care they receive.

 Different states have different guidelines when it comes to medical collections and billing.
-Please understand AHA does not replace these laws but provides clarity and guidance.
+Please understand that AHA does not replace these laws but provides clarity and guidance.
 To fully understand why it is crucial to adhere to these guidelines for billing and collecting medical debt, let’s go through a quick overview of what they entail.

 AHA Guidelines for the Billing and Collection of Medical Debts